Vietnam.vn - Nền tảng quảng bá Việt Nam

 The beauty of Nam Kar volcano

-Located on the tourist route “Epic of Water and Fire”, Nam Kar volcano in Phu Son village, Quang Phu commune (Lam Dong) is one of the unique highlights of Dak Nong UNESCO Global Geopark.
-With its wild, majestic landscape and unique geological, ecological and cultural values, Nam Kar volcano is gradually becoming an interesting destination for visitors from near and far.
+Located on the "Epic of Water and Fire" tourist route, Nam Kar volcano in Phu Son village, Quang Phu commune (Lam Dong province) is one of the unique highlights of the UNESCO Dak Nong Global Geopark.
+With its pristine, majestic landscape and distinctive geological, ecological, and cultural values, Nam Kar volcano is gradually becoming an interesting destination for tourists from near and far.

 Báo Lâm ĐồngBáo Lâm Đồng06/08/2025